 On visits, their conversations grew more surreal and fuller of hatred.
 We had recently purchased a home in Montecito, California.
 Marci and my dad were in disbelief.
 They warned me about the “homeless immigrants overrunning California” who were “murderers, rapists and convicted criminals.”
 In total seriousness, it was not safe for us to live in Montecito.
 They were genuinely concerned.
 When I said I hadn’t seen any homeless immigrants in the Montecito area, but that the immigrants I had seen were busy working in the fields, in yards and in restaurants and that most homeless I had seen were white, most likely with mental illness issues, Marci met my words with her favorite dismissive refrain: “Oh, you don’t know.”
 Facts had lost their meaning.
 Opened mindedness gone.
 Only their absolute truth remained.

-In response to my father’s vitriol for immigrants and foreigners, I reminded him that he was an “anchor baby” himself and that many of our relatives trapped in Europe were murdered by the Nazis.
+In response to my father’s vitriol for immigrants and foreigners, I reminded him that he was an “anchor baby” himself and that many of our relatives trapped in Europe because of the restrictive Immigration Acts of 1921 and 1924 were murdered by the Nazis.
 My dad was confused by what I was telling him and could not understand its relevance.

 On one of our frequent telephone calls, my father insisted that all Afghan refugees were “Taliban terrorists with Covid and AIDS” and that they were going to rise and overthrow our government.
-I told him I thought it was the single largest, quickest brain drain of the smart and educated of any country in the history of the world which would set Afghanistan back for decades.
-He was perplexed by my response.
+I told him I thought it was the single largest, quickest brain drain of the smart and educated of any country in the history of the world which would set Afghanistan back for decades (similar to all the entrepreneurial Vietnamese refugees we vacated from south Vietnam in 1975; southern California in particular is still benefiting today economically from this evacuation).
+My dad was perplexed by my response.
 On other calls, with anger, he told me that Biden and Clinton were “crooks” who had “stolen billions” from the federal government and that they had to be locked up immediately.
 Again, his truth was certain and absolute.
-He and Marci hate Muslims, foreigners, Arabs, Palestinians, Barak Obama, Chuck Schumer, Hakeem Jefferies, New York City, California and Democrats.
+He and Marci hate Muslims, foreigners, Arabs, Blacks, Palestinians, Barack Obama, Chuck Schumer, Hakeem Jeffries, New York City, California and Democrats.
 More recently, he explained to me with certainty that tariffs were paid for “only by foreigners and that American businessmen are too smart to pay them”.
-When I tried to reason, to explain that Trump’s government was debiting the business account of one of my companies for his increased tariff taxes, he dismissed me with weary contempt: “Oh, you don’t know.”
-More recently, he simply interrupted me to blurt “Greg, what you don’t understand is that President Trump is a genius businessman who is going to make America great again.”
+When I tried to reason, to explain that Trump’s government was debiting the US business account of one of my companies for his increased tariff taxes, he dismissed me with weary contempt: “Oh, you don’t know.”
+More recently, he simply interrupted me to blurt “Greg, what you don’t understand is that President Trump is a genius businessman who is going to make America great again!”
 Fox has successfully done its job.
 He has become a hard person to speak with.
 Of course, there is the weather but then there is the hoax of global warming.
+His favorite retort, “fake news!”